stkbailey/data-replication-on-kubernetes/README.md

 - How are you triggering new workflows?
 - Networking can be a pain.

+You may find that `pipelinewise` or `meltano` can do the same work for you, with less overhead.
+Alternatively, you may find that running them on Argo gives you a nice method for doing custom replications.

 ### You need to think about logging and observability

 We use a Slack exit-handler to notify our team of successes and failures.

+### The Singer ecosystem is loosely regulated

+What seems like a Nirvana at first -- an open source ecosystem of pre-built integrations -- can quickly become a bit of a nightmare.
+Our team has found fundamental deficiencies in a few taps -- such as not pulling all the relevant data.

+But, teams at Pipelinewise and Meltano are doing soem great work building up the ecosystem and making them reliable.

 ### Schedules and templates